 Official Manchester Music Tours

-The tours will be led by Ed Glinert, Manchester’s leading historian and long-time music writer, co-author of Fodor’s Rock ‘n’ Roll Traveller books, and launch production editor for Mojo.
+The tours are organised by Ed Glinert, Manchester’s leading historian and long-time music writer, co-author of Fodor’s Rock ‘n’ Roll Traveller books, and launch production editor for Mojo.

 Ed Glinert tells New Manchester Walks that he will be most happy to accept a few coins, or even better, a note, pressed into his hand at the end of the tour if you think he’s done a good job.

 Now here’s the set list

 * Tony Wilson’s pad.